Discrimination and Harassment

 Faculty Director of Affirmative Action and Professor of Anthropology and Women’s Studies

-Associate Director of Equal Opportunity and Affirmative Action/Title IX
+Assistant Director of Equal Opportunity and Affirmative Action and Title IX Investigator

 EXTERNAL REPORTING OPTIONS: Individuals with complaints of this nature also have the right to seek recourse from outside of the college by filing a complaint with the Office of Civil Rights, the NY State Division of Human Rights or federal Equal Employment Opportunity Commission (EEOC) (employees).